 Non-official proceedings could encompass insurance company investigative queries, passport applications, the execution of government forms and the like.
 A lawyer in West Palm Beach could help someone prepare for any legal proceedings during their purjery case.

 The punishment for perjury-related crimes in Florida will depend largely on the precise circumstances surrounding the false statement or statements at issue.
 When not involving an official proceeding, the offense is considered a first-degree misdemeanor which can bring up to a year in jail, a year of probationary supervision and/or upwards of $1,000 in fines.

-Individuals facing perjury charges in Florida must never concede defeat without a fight, as there are often very valuable defense strategies available to counter allegations of this sort.
+Individuals facing perjury charges must never concede defeat without a fight, as there are often very valuable defense strategies available to counter allegations of this sort.

 For instance, pursuant to Fla.
 Stat. §837.07, recantation of a false statement can successfully defeat a perjury prosecution provided the defendant accused of dishonesty admits the falsity of the statement in question during the same proceeding, the statement is shown not to have significantly impacted the proceeding, and the admission occurs before statement’s falsity is revealed.

-It is also frequently possible for a seasoned Florida defense attorney to prevail on behalf of a perjury defendant by arguing that the false statement or statements at issue were not related to a matter that was material to the proceeding itself.
+It is also frequently possible for a seasoned West Palm Beach attorney to prevail on behalf of a perjury defendant by arguing that the false statement or statements at issue were not related to a matter that was material to the proceeding itself.
 When such a showing can be made, any pending perjury charge will be subject to prompt dismissal.